 Marshall Medoff unveils to 60 Minutes his innovative method of turning plant life into fuel and other useful products

-This unlikely inventor calls himself messianic, as in the messiah.
-And likes to say, matter-of-factly, that he is "saving the world."
+As we first told you in January, this unlikely inventor calls himself messianic, as in the messiah, and likes to say, matter-of-factly, that he is "saving the world."

 Lesley Stahl: And that's what you think?

 Marshall Medoff: Yes.

 Lesley Stahl: You think, "I'm saving the world."

 Marshall Medoff: I don't think.
 I don't think, I know that.

 Who says things like that?
 Marshall Medoff does.
 He's a man on a mission who decided one day that he was going stop global warming.

 "What I thought was, the reason people were failing is they were trying to overcome nature instead of working with it."